XanClic/krunner-mpd/README.md

   - `queue album` queues whole albums
 - `anything by` gives you a random song by some artist, `anything on` gives you a random song from a random album
+- `queue everything by` queues everything by some artist, sorted (in ascending order) by date, album title, and track number

 Oh, and by the way, even if you’re not on an English system, the commands are still the same.
 That’s because I personally always hate guessing whatever the